 There are a bunch of aftermarket 'boxes' whose chief purpose is routing power.
 Note, when I say routing power, I am speaking about routing current, e.g. amperage, symbol (A) versus voltage, symbol (V).

-- Issue with 2 receivers is there's a 100% greater rate of receiver failure - box must 100% work.
+• 2 receivers means a 100% greater chance of receiver failure - yet box must 100% work.

 So THE fundamental problem with a power-type box (anybody's box) is everything has to work 100% of the time.
-If one lousy component fails, then it means the entire box fails.
-Since the box is a critical link in the chain (meaning it sits ahead of everything within the model (like dual receivers and the dual batteries), then this also means you're gonna crash your $5000 model.
+If one lousy component fails, then it means chance the entire box fails.
+Since the box is a critical link in the chain (meaning it sits ahead of everything within the model (like ahead of the receiver and battery), then this also means you're gonna crash your $5000 model.
 Don't believe me?
-Open one of those things up for examination and you'll realize this; those boxes have a LOT of electronic and mechanical components!
+Open one of those things up for examination and start counting.
+Then maybe you'll realize how those boxes have a LOT of extra electronic and mechanical components!

 So my being a proponent of KISS (keep it simple, silly), means I use packs built with four leads instead of two.
 Strike you as odd to add two more leads to make the overall model more simple?
 Yeah, I know but continue reading.
 And note, we're not unique, others offer dual lead packs, also.